 top of page

-We are a synthetic biology lab in a department of biomedical engineering.
+We are a synthetic biology / bioengineering lab in a diverse and collaborative scientific community, with the broader goal of impacting human health.
 Our work utilizes principles from multiple fields such as genomics, immunology, stem cell biology, regenerative medicine, and neuroscience.
 Our modus operandi is to use DNA technologies to program stem cells to become neuro-immune cell types that can act as “smart” therapeutic cells with abilities beyond that found in nature.
 Our work primarily focuses on addressing cancers, neurodegenerative diseases (specifically Alzheimer’s), autoimmune disorders, and tissue degeneration.

 REWRITE: REcombinase WRiting of Iterated DNA and Trap Excision